E-B3rry/image-steganography-tools/README.md

 - `channels`: The color channels to use for encoding (e.g., "auto", "all", "RGBA", "RGB", "A")
 - `bit_frequency`: The number of least significant bits to use for encoding (1-8)
 - `byte_spacing`: The spacing between encoded bytes in the image (1-x)
+- `advanced_redundancy`: The advanced redundancy algorithm to use for error correction (e.g., "reed_solomon", "hamming", "none")
+- `advanced_redundancy_correction_factor`: The correction factor for the advanced redundancy algorithm (0-1)
-- `redundancy`: The number of times each bit is repeated for error correction (odd numbers recommended)
+- `repetitive_redundancy`: The number of times each byte is repeated for error correction (odd numbers recommended)
+- `repetitive_redundancy_mode`: The mode for applying repetitive redundancy (e.g., "byte_per_byte", "block")
 - `hash_check`: Whether to include a hash for data integrity checking (True/False/Other)
+- `header_enabled`: Whether to enable the header for storing pattern information (True/False)
+- `header_channels`: The color channels to use for encoding the header (e.g., "auto", "all", "RGBA", "RGB", "A")
+- `header_bit_frequency`: The number of least significant bits to use for encoding the header (1-8)
+- `header_byte_spacing`: The spacing between encoded bytes in the header (1-x)

 For example, to create a pattern with higher redundancy and no hash check: